andreadidio98/CPP_VU/index.md

    bool make_false = !(true_and);
 ```

+The Assignment operators modify the current value of a variable by performing an operation on it.
+They are equivalent to assigning the result of an operation to the first operand.

 The most common operators are contained in the following table:

 | Operator        | Name            | Short Description|